Council on Clinical Information Technology Executive Committee

 Tim Johnson, DO MMM FAAP

 Dr. Tim Johnson currently serves on the Executive Committee of COCIT.
-He recently took on the position as Policy Chair for the Council.
+He serves as Policy Co-Chair for the Council.
 During his first term on the Executive Committee, he worked on the membership communication subgroup and the policy subcommittee.
-He is currently working on the 2012 AAP Fellow’s survey on HIT.

 Eric Kirkendall, MD MBI FAAP

-Dr. Eric Kirkendall is an Assistant Professor of Pediatrics at Cincinnati Children’s Hospital Medical Center (CCHMC) in Cincinnati, Ohio, which is affiliated with the University of Cincinnati.
-He has a Master’s Degree in Biomedical Informatics (Clinical Informatics Track) from Oregon Health & Science University in Portland, Oregon.
-Dr. Kirkendall is currently the Associate Chief Medical Information Officer at Cincinnati Children’s and works within the Departments of Information Systems, Biomedical Informatics, and in Patient Safety.
-Dr. Kirkendall was heavily involved in the design and successful implementation of an integrated EHR system at CCHMC and continues to evaluate its clinical performance and optimization.
+Eric is an Associate Professor of Pediatrics at Cincinnati Children’s Hospital Medical Center (CCHMC) in Cincinnati, Ohio, which is affiliated with the University of Cincinnati.
+He has a Master of Biomedical Informatics degree (Clinical Informatics track) from Oregon Health & Science University in Portland, Oregon.
+Eric is currently the Associate Chief Medical Information Officer at Cincinnati Children’s and works within the Departments of Pediatrics, Information Systems, Biomedical Informatics, and in Patient Safety through the James M. Anderson Center for Health Systems Excellence.
+His other informatics roles at CCHMC include Subject Matter Expert, Patient Safety team member, physician and administrator liaison.
+Eric was heavily involved in the design and successful implementation of a new integrated EHR system at CCHMC and continues to evaluate its clinical performance and optimization.

 Stephen Morgan, MD FAAP